nivachasa/Globant_code_challange/README.md

 ### Database Initialization

-Before running the application, you need to initialize the database schema.
+After running the application, you need to initialize the database schema.
 This is done by executing the `db_creation.py` script, which is intended to be run **only once**.
 This script creates the necessary tables in the database.

 To run the script, use: